Melissa Doyle

 Melissa Jane Doyle AM (born 10 February 1970) is an Australian television presenter, author and journalist.

 She was previously co-host of the Seven Network's breakfast television program Sunrise from 2002 to 2013 alongside David Koch and host and senior correspondent of Sunday Night.

-Doyle is currently host of Weekend Breakfast on Smooth FM and the Seven Network documentary series This is Your Life.
+Doyle is currently host of Weekend Breakfast on Smooth FM.

 Early life and training

 Doyle attended Pymble Ladies' College.
 She studied communications at Charles Sturt University at the Bathurst campus and during her studies she was a broadcaster with on-campus community radio station 2MCE-FM.

 Career

 Doyles started her career, when she gained a cadetship at WIN Television's Canberra bureau in 1990, later becoming their weather presenter.
 Doyle then moved to Prime Television in 1993, where she was a news anchor and general reporter.

-After her stint at Prime ended in 1995, Doyle joined the Seven Network as a Canberra-based political reporter before moving to Sydney where she read the news on 11AM, reported the news and read the afternoon updates.
-Doyle was one of Sunrise's original hosts before it was axed in 1999, before being resurrected in 2000, and which she rejoined in 2002.
-In 1999 she was the fill in presenter of the last bulletin of 11AM due to the incumbent presenter Anne Fulwood having already relocated to Melbourne.
+After her stint at Prime ended in 1995, Doyle joined the Seven Network (which was Prime's affiliation partner at the time) as a Canberra-based political reporter before moving to Sydney where she read the news on 11AM, reported the news and read the afternoon updates.
+Doyle was one of the original hosts of the breakfast television program Sunrise before it was axed in 1999, before being resurrected in 2000, and which she rejoined in 2002.
+In 1999, she was the fill in presenter of the last bulletin of 11AM due to the incumbent presenter Anne Fulwood having already relocated to Melbourne.
 She also had a stint reading the Seven Late News.

 In 2000, she took over as host of Sydney's Today Tonight following the departure of Stan Grant.
 She stayed until March 2001 when she went on maternity leave.

 Doyle supports the Greater Western Sydney Giants AFL team; in 2012, she was named as the GWS Giants' inaugural No. 1 Ticket Holder.